 You likely don’t think about your water heater a lot until it stops working.
 And you’re faced with chilly showers.
-It works hard to provide your La Porte family with heated water around the clock, and, naturally, it will eventually wear out.
+It works hard to provide your Kingwood family with heated water around the clock, and, naturally, it will eventually wear out.

 Here’s how long you can expect your water heater to last and some hints that yours is nearing the end of its life.
 Ultimately, how long your water heater will keep running depends on what type you rely on and how frequently it’s running.

 Most people have a tank water heater that holds 40 to 50 gallons of water.
 This type continuously heats water, so it’s always at the proper temperature when you desire it.
 Tank water heaters are popular due to their lower cost, but they don’t typically work as long as other kinds.